 Nether Alderley Primary School has a clear vision for how the use of emerging technologies can enhance teaching and learning.
 Central to this is the use of mobile technologies.

 iPad is embraced as a transformational tool for learning at Nether Alderley.
 All pupils benefit from the use of iPad as a means of increasing engagement and fostering positive attitudes towards the safe use of technology in a creative manner.

-This is particularly evident in years 5 and 6, where pupils are allocated individual iPads which they keep with them - both in and beyond the school setting.
-Through the use of multimedia textbooks, designed to support the curriuclum, pupils are now engaging with learning in a way unimaginable a few years ago.
+This is particularly evident in Years 5 and 6, where pupils are allocated individual iPads which they keep with them - both in and beyond the school setting.
+Through the use of multimedia textbooks, designed to support the curriculum, pupils are now engaging with learning in a way unimaginable a few years ago.
 Apps such as Showbie, enable pupils to receive verbal feedback on their work in order to enable them to develop their ideas further, as well as providing an effective solution to managing digital workflow and portfolios of pupils' work.

 "The 1:1 iPads really increased our daughter's self-motivation with schoolwork.
 An example would be when they were writing their own Greek legend.
 Our daughter came home each evening wanting to continue work on her story on 'Pages'.
 The regular feedback from her teacher through 'Showbie' voice notes meant that she could improve her work as she went along.
 She was able to make her finished story into an e-book, recording her own voice reading the story.
 This finished with a special piece of work that she could feel really proud of.
 Teacher feedback through video and voice recording has been a real positive.
 The feedback has been very detailed, personalised and regular.
 Our daughter benefited hugely from being introduced to coding.
 She really took to it, giving her a taste of something worth exploring further.
 In a world where certain activities are widely viewed as being 'for girls' or 'for boys', we like the fact that at this young age she has the idea planted in her mind that she could be good at coding."